nitinskunigal/Inventory-Operations-Enhancement-Initiative-Business-Analysis-Phase/README.md

 - Replenishment
 - Order Picking

-The solution deliberately avoids full system replacement or enterprise-grade integrations, aligning instead with MapleDash’s operational maturity and growth trajectory.
+The solution deliberately avoids full system replacement or enterprise-grade integrations, aligning with MapleDash’s operational maturity and growth trajectory.

-The outcome is a scalable, disciplined inventory execution model that improves inventory accuracy, fulfillment reliability, and operational efficiency without introducing unnecessary complexity or cost.
+The outcome is a disciplined, scalable inventory execution model that improves inventory accuracy, fulfillment reliability, and operational efficiency without introducing unnecessary complexity or cost.

 ---